aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 ### DNS-validated certificates

-The `DNSValidatedCertificateRequest` class provides a Custom Resource by which you can request a TLS certificate from AWS Certificate Manager that is automatically validated using a cryptographically secure DNS record.
+The `DnsValidatedCertificateRequest` class provides a Custom Resource by which you can request a TLS certificate from AWS Certificate Manager that is automatically validated using a cryptographically secure DNS record.
 For this to work, there must be a Route 53 public zone that is responsible for serving